Cell (processor): Overview

 The PPE, which is capable of running a conventional operating system, has control over the SPEs and can start, stop, interrupt, and schedule processes running on the SPEs.
 To this end, the PPE has additional instructions relating to the control of the SPEs.
 Unlike SPEs, the PPE can read and write the main memory and the local memories of SPEs through the standard load/store instructions.
-Despite having Turing complete architectures, the SPEs are not fully autonomous and require the PPE to prime them before they can do any useful work.
+The SPEs are not fully autonomous and require the PPE to prime them before they can do any useful work.
 As most of the "horsepower" of the system comes from the synergistic processing elements, the use of DMA as a method of data transfer and the limited local memory footprint of each SPE pose a major challenge to software developers who wish to make the most of this horsepower, demanding careful hand-tuning of programs to extract maximal performance from this CPU.

-The PPE and bus architecture includes various modes of operation giving different levels of memory protection, allowing areas of memory to be protected from access by specific processes running on the SPEs or the PPE.
+The PPE and bus architecture includes various modes of operation, giving different levels of memory protection, allowing areas of memory to be protected from access by specific processes running on the SPEs or the PPE.

 Both the PPE and SPE are RISC architectures with a fixed-width 32-bit instruction format.
-The PPE contains a 64-bit general purpose register set (GPR), a 64-bit floating-point register set (FPR), and a 128-bit Altivec register set.
+The PPE contains a 64-bit general-purpose register set (GPR), a 64-bit floating-point register set (FPR), and a 128-bit Altivec register set.
 The SPE contains 128-bit registers only.
-These can be used for scalar data types ranging from 8-bits to 64-bits in size or for SIMD computations on a variety of integer and floating-point formats.
-System memory addresses for both the PPE and SPE are expressed as 64-bit values for a theoretic address range of 264 bytes (16 exabytes or 16,777,216 terabytes).
-In practice, not all of these bits are implemented in hardware.
+These can be used for scalar data types ranging from 8-bits to 64-bits in size, or for SIMD computations on various integer and floating-point formats.
+System memory addresses for both the PPE and SPE are expressed as 64-bit values.
 Local store addresses internal to the SPU (Synergistic Processor Unit) processor are expressed as a 32-bit word.
-In documentation relating to Cell a word is always taken to mean 32 bits, a doubleword means 64 bits, and a quadword means 128 bits.
+In documentation relating to Cell, a "word" is always taken to mean 32 bits, a "doubleword" means 64 bits, and a "quadword" means 128 bits.